krrud/krust-gpu/README.md

 - [Acknowledgements](#acknowledgements)
 - [License](#license)

 ## Overview <a name="overview"></a>
-This project showcases a GPU based raytracter written in Rust for the browser.
+This project showcases a GPU-based raytracer written in Rust for the browser.
 My goal was to create a simple, streamlined, and responsive renderer.
-Krust uses a highly optimized BVH to make traversing large models a breeze, and leverages MIS to bolster convergance.
-I decided to use .glb files to make GPU data transfers easy, and to promote accessability via a widely adopted file format.
+Krust uses a highly optimized BVH to make traversing large models a breeze, and leverages MIS to enhance convergence.
+I opted for .glb files to simplify GPU data transfers and to ensure accessibility through a widely adopted file format.

 **Tech Stack**:
-- Rust
+- **Rust**: Core programming language.
-- Wasm-bindgen
+- **Wasm-bindgen**: Facilitates communication between WebAssembly and JavaScript.
-- React
+- **React**: Used for building the frontend user interface.
-- Wgpu
+- **Wgpu**: WebGPU implementation in Rust, enabling high-performance graphics and computation.

-**Future improvements currently in development**:
+**Future Improvements Currently in Development**:
-- Subdivision (catclark and adaptive)
+- Subdivision (Catmull-Clark and adaptive)
-- Subsurface scattering (diffusion and randomwalk)
+- Subsurface scattering (diffusion and random walk)
 - Volumes
 - Radiance caching

 ## Usage <a name="usage"></a>
-Feel free to try out a sample scene on the [website](https://krust-gpu.web.app/).
-Be sure to enable WebGPU in your browser!
+Try out a sample scene on the [website](https://krust-gpu.web.app/).
+Be sure to [enable WebGPU](https://example.com/enable-webgpu) in your browser.

 To build and run the project locally, follow these steps: